cybertec-postgresql/pgwatch2/docs/README.rst

 -----------------------

 For the fastest setup experience Docker images are provided via Docker Hub (if new to Docker start `here <https://docs.docker.com/get-started/>`_).
-For custom setups see the :ref:`Custom installations <custom_installations>` paragraph below or turn to the pre-built DEB / RPM / Tar packages on the Github Releases `page <https://github.com/cybertec-postgresql/pgwatch2/releases>`_.
+For custom setups see the :ref:`Custom installations <custom_installation>` paragraph below or turn to the pre-built DEB / RPM / Tar packages on the Github Releases `page <https://github.com/cybertec-postgresql/pgwatch2/releases>`_.

 Launching the latest pgwatch2 Docker image with built-in InfluxDB metrics storage DB: